Protect 2nd Generation Smoke + Carbon Monoxide Alarm

 Depending on the size and layout of your home, a heat alarm in the kitchen and optical smoke alarms in the common areas of each floor could be adequate.

-You could add another layer of protection by installing optical smoke alarms in every bedroom.
-This can be important as studies have shown that sometimes children and older adults don't wake up when a smoke alarm on the landing goes off.
+You could add another layer of protection by installing smoke alarms in every bedroom.
+This is a good idea, as studies have shown that sometimes children and older adults don't wake up when a smoke alarm on the landing goes off.

-Interlinked smoke alarms could be a real advantage when there's a fire - if one alarm detects smoke, all the alarms sound.
-You could also place ionisation smoke alarms in the loft and areas such as living and dining rooms.
+Interlinked smoke alarms could be a real advantage when there's a fire.
+These will become a requirement for all homes in Scotland in February 2022.
+If one alarm detects smoke, all the alarms sound.

 To get the best response from your alarm, it should go in the centre of the ceiling and away from obstructions or dead spaces, such as where the walls and ceiling join.